-To preserve the dignity of the ceremony and the safety of those in attendance, air horns, beach balls, and other inflatable items are prohibited and will be confiscated by the campus police.
+To preserve the dignity of the ceremony and the safety of those in attendance, air horns, beach balls, and other inflatable items are prohibited and will be confiscated by the arena security.

 The use of cellular phones is disruptive to both participants and guests.
-Please silence all phones and pagers during the ceremony.
+Please silence all phones during the ceremony.

 Graduation Honors for Baccalaureate Degree